-As helpful as antidepressants are in boosting a person's mood or sense of sense of self-worth, some types of antidepressants -- for example, the selective serotonin reuptake inhibitors (SSRIs) -- have undesirable side effects.
+As helpful as antidepressants are in boosting a person's mood or sense of sense of self-worth, some types of antidepressants -- for example, the selective serotonin reuptake inhibitors (SSRIs) -- can have undesirable side effects.
 Those side effects can result in sexual problems.

-Antidepressants help boost mood in people with depression by altering the balance of brain chemicals.
+Antidepressants help boost mood in people with depression by altering the functioning of brain chemicals (neurotransmitters).
 But the same chemicals are involved in the sexual response.
-Antidepressants change that balance too, often causing sexual dysfunction.
-The sexual side effects of antidepressants appear to increase as the dose of medication increases.
+Antidepressants affect nerve pathways that regulate the sexual response, potentially causing sexual dysfunction.
+The sexual side effects of antidepressants sometimes increase as the dose of medication increases.
 Antidepressants that affect serotonin are also often used to treat premature ejaculation in men.